1986 United States Senate election in Wisconsin

 The 1986 United States Senate election in Wisconsin was held on November 3, 1986.
 Incumbent Republican U.S. Senator Bob Kasten won re-election to a second term.
-This would be the last time a Republican would win a Senate race in Wisconsin until Ron Johnson in 2010.
+This would be the last time a Republican would win a Senate race in Wisconsin until Ron Johnson in 2010, and the last time that anyone other than Russ Feingold was the Democratic nominee for this seat until 2022.